 I've had students earn 4-, 5-, and 6-figure scholarships and I can help you do the same.

 Your Next Steps....

 Once you’ve done the research and determined the difference between your current ACT score and the ACT score you need to be a strong applicant and contender for scholarships, you're either going to find that you are:

 - within or above a competitive ACT score range and are done with testing, or

 - falling a bit short of your desired score range and in need of some ACT prep.

-If your score are in range to make you a super competitive candidate for admissions and scholarships, congratulations!
+If your scores are in range to make you a competitive candidate for admissions and scholarships, congratulations!
 You can put the #2 pencil down and move on with your life.

 That said, most students land in the I Still Have Work To Do group.